SEATTLE — EDITOR'S NOTE: The above segment originally aired in August 2019.

 "I figure it's bad karma on them if they want to take a plant,” she said, laughing.
 “But no, for the most part it's been really just fine."

 Abundant Greens Urban Farm is located at 2843 NW 57th St., two blocks north of the Ballard Locks.
-The season runs from late April through September, with a big tomato plant sale kicking things off at the beginning of May.
+The season runs from late April through September, with a big tomato plant sale kicking things off May 8 and 9.